Isaac Hong: 2013–2018: career beginnings

-Hong made his broadcast debut in 2013 by winning a bronze medal with his self-composed song "봄아" (English Translation: Spring) at the 24th Yoo Jae-ha Music Contest (제24회 유재하 음악경연대회).
+Hong made his broadcast debut in 2013 by winning a bronze medal with his self-composed song "봄아" (English Translation: Spring) at the 24th Yoo Jae-ha Music Contest.

 In 2014, following his participation in the 24th Yoo Jae-ha Music Contest, Hong featured on the album released in celebration of the contest and joined various concerts promoting the album.
 The release of this album marked Hong's official debut in the music industry, as his song was published under the label Music&New as part of the commemorative album.
-Hong also participated in writing, composing, and arranging the album's group song, "One Step Behind" (한걸음 뒤에 서면 보이는 것들, lit.
-'Things you can see when you stand one step behind').
+Hong also participated in writing, composing, and arranging the album's group song, "One Step Behind".
 In 2015, Hong released his first 24-minute extended play titled As Time Passes By with the same title track.
 The release of this EP marks Hong's solo debut as a musician; it is the first musical work published solely under his name.

 In 2016, Hong appeared on Mnet show I Can See Your Voice season 2.
 He featured in the season's 12th episode, which aired on January 7, as a "good" singer.
 He made an appearance during the Evidence round, and was nicknamed "Primitive Soul from the Jungle".
 Following his appearance on I Can See Your Voice, Hong joined the Republic of Korea Armed Forces to fulfil his mandated service between 25 January 2016 and 26 October 2017 as an Army Sergeant.
 On 1 April 2018, Hong started a YouTube channel called 차곡차곡 (lit.
 'Step by Step') where he broadcast himself writing and composing songs in real time.